 - Serve on a hoagie bun with mozzarella or provolone cheese similar to these eggplant parmesan sandwiches

 - Add ½ teaspoon of crushed red pepper flakes with the seasonings

 - Add ¼ cup chopped fresh parsley to the meatball mixture before baking

 - Use whatever kind of mushrooms you have on hand or prefer

 - Toast the walnuts before chopping for extra flavor

-- 1 large eggplant cubed (about 8 heaping cups)
+- 1 large eggplant, peeled and cubed (about 7-8 heaping cups)

 - 1 cup panko breadcrumbs

 - ½ cup freshly shredded Parmesan cheese